-Dual registration has helped RIAs capture more assets in recent years.
+Dual registration has helped Registered Investment Advisors (RIAs) capture more assets in recent years.
 Could more compliance risk be far behind?

-When it comes to succeeding, a lot more registered investment advisors, or RIAs, are choosing to straddle the fence, according to the recent research.
+When it comes to succeeding, a lot more Registered Investment Advisors (RIAs) are choosing to straddle the fence, according to the recent research.

-Over a third of RIAs are now “hybrid,” which means they have retained ties to a broker-dealer so that they can continue to offer commission-based products alongside their fee-based asset management services, according to Cerulli Associates’ report: U.S. RIA Marketplace 2018: Designing a Framework for Independence.
+Over a third of RIAs are now “hybrid,” which means they have retained ties to a broker-dealer in order to continue to offer commission-based products alongside their fee-based asset management services, according to a Cerulli Associates’ report: U.S. RIA Marketplace 2018: Designing a Framework for Independence.

 Until recently, advisors typically only adopted the hybrid approach temporarily to ease their transition from working for a broker-dealer to becoming fully independent RIAs.
-Cerulli’s research explains why that’s no longer the case.
-Hybrid RIAs, the firm reports, outperformed independent RIAs in the last five years in terms of growth of assets under management.
+Cerulli’s research explains why that is no longer the case.
+Hybrid RIAs, the firm reports, outperformed independent RIAs in the last five (5) years in terms of growth of Assets Under Management (AUM).

 This is somewhat surprising considering the increase compliance risk hybrid advisors face compared to independent RIAs.